Andy Robertson admits Scotland 'didn't show up' in World Cup play-off defeat to Ukraine

 After their first defeat in nine games, Clarke's squad now has to regroup and somehow get ready for the Nations League opener against Armenia at Hampden Park next week.

-The night had promised Scotland so much but Ukraine, backed by around 3,500 fans, deserved their victory having started with six players who have not played a competitive game in 2022.
+The night had promised Scotland so much but Ukraine, backed by around 3,500 fans, deserved their victory having started with six players who had not played a competitive game in 2022.

 Oleksandr Zinchenko was man of the match and the Manchester City full-back told Sky Sports: "Everyone knows the situation in Ukraine and every game is like a final.
 We have a dream as a team to be at the World Cup.